 California is one of only two states in the US with statewide laws that limit rental amounts.
 While some major cities have had local rent control since the late 1970s, the California Tenant Protection Act of 2019 expanded rent caps across the state.

-With nearly half of all California residents living in rented homes, landlords in California need to stay up to date on the newest laws.
+With nearly half of all California residents living in rented homes, landlords in California need to stay up to date on the newest landlord-tenant laws.
 If you’re a landlord, understand that California rent control laws are complex.
 Here’s what you need to know.

 Rent control is a type of legislation that limits rental rates in a city or state.
 However, when talking about “rent control,” most people are actually referring to rent stabilization.